vlmlee/Wordle-Dapp/README.md

 Come play with it live [here](https://master.dme99r4sotkse.amplifyapp.com/).

-To deploy your own Wordle smart contract, create your own `.env` file and put in your Infura credentials like so:
+To deploy your own Wordle smart contract, create your own `.env` file and put in your Infura credentials:

 ```shell
 INFURA_URL="https://sepolia.infura.io/v3/"